Smartling Projects are configured with a set of languages and linguistic assets. A Linguistic Asset is one of the following:

 We recommend creating your Linguistic Assets, especially your Glossary and your Style Guide, before you begin translating in Smartling.
 This will help with producing great quality, on-brand transitions from your first Job.

 Your Linguistic Assets, especially your Translation Memory and your Glossary, are living documents and will evolve and grow over time.
-We would recommend to revise your Linguistic Assets and the configurations set up in your Linguistic Packages on a regular basis.
+We would recommend revising your Linguistic Assets and the configurations set up in your Linguistic Packages regularly.

 Especially after a re-branding or if new products and services get introduced, it will be important to update your Linguistic Assets and provide the necessary information to your translators.